lakshay997/tic-tac-toe/README.md

-1. Take pull or download zip file of the project
+1. Take pull of the project or download zip file of the project
 2. In repository open terminal/cmd
 3. Install NodeJS and ReactJS
 4. Run npm install